Professional

 You can use a predefined payload list with any payload type that uses a list of strings:

-2. Click Add from list... in the Payload settings field.
+2. Click Add from list... in the Payload configuration field.

 3. Select a list from the drop-down menu.
-The list loads in the Payload settings field.
+The list displays in the Payload configuration field.

-4. If the list includes placeholders, set up a rule to process them.
+4. If the list includes placeholders, set up a rule to process them under Payload processing.

 Note

-You can load your own directory of custom payload lists in the Settings dialog.
-Click on Settings to open the dialog.
+You can load your own directory of custom payload lists.
+Do this in Burp's Settings dialog.
+To open the dialog, click on Settings in the top toolbar.
 For more information, see Intruder settings.

 Placeholders